AngryMaciek/hypercomplex/paper.md

 # Statement of need

-This is a highly specialised software aimed mostly for computational mathematicians and computational scientists who operate on high-dimensional numbers, need to carry out arbitrary-precise calculations or whose focus is the study of lattice-based, post-quantum cryptography.
+This is a highly specialised software aimed mostly for computational mathematicians and computational scientists who operate on high-dimensional numbers, need to carry out arbitrary-precise calculations or whose focus is the study of lattice-based, post-quantum cryptography (PQC).
 The library is well suited for wide range of computationally-challenging projects: from investigating general algebraic properties _per se_ to applied research where hypercomplex framework serves merely as a mean to an end (as in previously mentioned cryptosystems).

 # Key features